The-OpenROAD-Project/bazel-orfs/README.md

 The local flow depends on the locally installed ORFS.
 Path to `OpenROAD-flow-scripts/flow` is expected to be specified in `FLOW_HOME` environmental variable.
 For the installation guide please refer to the [build instructions](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildLocally.html).
-The local flow relies on `_scripts` bazel targets which are used to generate shell scripts.

 #### Config files